Acupuncture for irregular menstrual cycles

 - Tender breasts

-Within western medicine, the causes of an irregular menstrual cycle are:
+Within western medicine, the causes of women with irregular periods are a hormone levels imbalance:

 - High levels of prolactin (hyperprolactinaemia)